Ang sa Iyo ay Akin: Production

 The project was first unveiled in January 2020 with a working title What Matters Most.
 The full trailer was released on March 11, 2020, on ABS-CBN, with the final title confirmed as Ang sa Iyo ay Akin.

 The series was also filmed on ABS-CBN Soundstage (Horizon IT Park) located at San Jose del Monte, Bulacan.

 During the enhanced community quarantine in Luzon, Iza Calzado was reported to be hospitalized on March 25, 2020, due to pneumonia and tested for COVID-19.
 Three days later, she was confirmed to have afflicted with the virus disease.
 After another test, Calzado tested negative for COVID-19 and was discharged from the hospital on March 30, 2020.

 Release

 Ang sa Iyo ay Akin was scheduled to premiere on March 23, 2020, as part of ABS-CBN's Kapamilya Gold afternoon block.
 However, it was postponed due to the lockdown caused by the COVID-19 pandemic, and the shutdown of ABS-CBN.

 After a long delay, Ang sa Iyo ay Akin premiered on the new cable channel Kapamilya Channel, as part of the Primetime Bida evening block, on August 17, 2020.
 In October 2020, the series entered its free-to-air broadcast on A2Z, in partnership with ZOE Broadcasting Network.
-For the last ten episodes of the series, it was also simulcast on TV5 from March 8 to 19, 2021.
+For the last ten episodes of the series, it was also simulcast on TV5 through TodoMax Primetime block from March 8 to 19, 2021.